 Working is part of the list of major life activities, according to the ADA.
 In some cases, an impairment may prevent a person from doing some part of a job.
 Sometimes, a person can be substantially limited when it comes to working.
 Certain classes jobs involve the type of work or duties that include heavy lifting or standing for hours at a time.
 A person cannot claim they are substantially limited if they are no longer able to perform a specific type of job.

-However, if a person has experienced disability discrimination in the workplace or are denied employment for a position they are well qualified for, they have the legal right to retain a disability discrimination lawyer.
-Mann & Elias can advise regarding the ADA and the rights the person has pertaining to the workplace.
+However, if a person has experienced disability discrimination in the workplace or are denied employment for a position they are well qualified for, they have the legal right to retain a Los Angeles disability discrimination attorney.
+The employment attorneys for discrimination at Mann & Elias can advise regarding the ADA and the rights the person has pertaining to the workplace.

 If you have experienced workplace discrimination due to a disability, the best disability discrimination attorney Los Angeles has to offer can help you to take legal action.
-Contact the Law Offices of Mann and Elias to speak with an experienced disability discrimination attorney.
+Contact the Law Offices of Mann and Elias to speak with an experienced Los Angeles workplace lawyer.
 We will assist you with all aspects of the claim.
 Please call for a free consultation.
 We are always here to help.